onionj/onionj.github.io/index.md

 * Developed a **fuzzy reverse proxy** module for a large-scale warehouse system, simulating backend conditions under high load to improve frontend stability and user experience.

 ### Open Source
+- [**IHateYou**](https://ihateyou.top/) Token, A minimalist ERC-20 social token on the Polygon network, designed as an experiment in on-chain communication with a 100% fair launch model
 - [**PyBotNet**](https://github.com/onionj/pybotnet), A Python remote control framework with Telegram integration.
 - [**Muxr**](https://github.com/onionj/websocket-mux), A Golang WebSocket multiplexing library for efficient real-time communications.
 - [**IP**](https://github.com/onionj/ip), A Golang TCP server that returning the client's IP and country in multiple formats.